-Founded in 2000 by Julia Muggenburg, Belmacz a trans*cultural composite, of the male adjective ‘bel’ (from the French beautiful), ‘maximum’ (the Latin root), and the sublime letter ‘z’ (part of the Slavic ‘cz’), ‘Belmacz’ references both Muggenburg’s sensibility as well as the iconic 20th century jeweller Suzanne Belperron – whose expansive out-look is echoed in Muggenburg’s interests and ways of working.
+Founded in 2000 by Julia Muggenburg, ‘Belmacz’ is a composite combining the male adjective ‘bel’ (from the French beautiful), ‘maximum’ (the Latin root), and the sublime letter ‘z’ (part of the Slavic ‘cz’).
+With a further reference to the iconic 20th century jeweller Suzanne Belperron, ‘Belmacz’ alludes to the gallery’s expansive out-look, as well as Muggenburg’s sensibility.

-Gaining a reputation as a dynamic platform, Belmacz’s has become a site for artistic dissonance, cacophonies, and compositions – in short, a space where discourses are honed, shared, and made available to all.
+Gaining a reputation as a dynamic platform, Belmacz has become a site for artistic dissonance, cacophonies, and compositions – in short, a space for hosting discourse.